 Yes, the recipe is long but Reinhart’s introduction to making bagels is even longer.
 However, he gives you a thorough explanation of the entire process.
 It takes time, but most of that time is unattended.

 After making the recipe 4 times there’s a few things I’ve learned.
 I don’t like adding honey to the dough nor to the water in which they are boiled as some recipes suggest.
 I didn’t notice any change to the taste and the sugar caramelized the appearance of them too much for my taste.
-Also, carefully lift the bagels from the pan on which they were proofing and gently add them into the boiling water with stretching the them.
+Also, carefully lift the bagels from the pan on which they were proofing and gently set them in the boiling water; careful not to stretch them.
 Otherwise, you’ll end up with something flat, but which still tastes good.